Offering a Nurse Sign-On Bonus: Pros and Cons for Facilities

 For hospitals, offering sign-on bonuses for nurses can become costly if staff aren’t staying long enough to combat turnover costs.
 In fact, some studies have shown that the value of nurse sign-on bonuses largely depends on how they’re structured.

 When incorporated into a more comprehensive retention strategy, sign-on bonuses can be an effective tool to attract qualified nurses and keep them satisfied in their roles.
-But rather than using bonuses as an end-all and be-all incentive, facilities should offer them alongside other resources that support a healthy work environment.
+But, rather than using bonuses as a be-all and end-all incentive, facilities should offer them alongside other resources that support a healthy work environment.

 The following table summarizes the more specific pros and cons of offering sign-on bonuses to nurses.